osboot/make-initrd/Documentation/manpages/make-initrd.1.md

 	set kernel version (default: currently running kernel).

 *-v, --verbose*
 	print a message for each action.
+The option can be specified more than once.
+	Each time the option is specified, the detail of the messages increases.

 *-V, --version*
 	Show version of program and exit.